 New bioinformatics platforms for high-dimensional immune repertoire analysis.
 The integration of high-throughput repertoire sequencing data for easier downstream systems immunology analyses has remained a challenge so far.
 We focus on developing novel bioinformatic tools that enable multi-source (antibody genomics, proteomics, binding assays) data integration in order to facilitate large-scale computational analyses.
 Specifically, besides machine learning, we work on using network, entropy and structural analytical methods for deconvolving the complexity of antibody repertoires and understanding the underlying structure of adaptive immunity.

 We apply the developed methods to decipher the specific immune repertoire architecture of a wide array of human diseases spanning autoimmune disease (RA, T1D, Celiac disease), infection (Tuberculosis, Influenza) and cancer (GBM).

-Our work is funded by the University of Oslo, UiO:LifeScience, UNIFOR, Erasmus+, Horizon2020, Helmsley Charitable Trust, and the Norwegian Research Council.
+Our work is funded by the University of Oslo, UiO:LifeScience, UNIFOR, Erasmus+, Horizon2020, Helmsley Charitable Trust, Norwegian Research Council and the Norwegian Cancer Society.